Victorgonbu/Ruby-docs-web-scraper/README.md

 This is the Microverse Ruby capstone project in which I'm allowed to create a scrapper of a web-site of my desire.

-For this project, I created a scrapper for Ruby-docs.
+For this project, I created a scrapper for [Ruby-docs 2.7.1](https://ruby-doc.org/core-2.7.1/).
 In which you can see all Ruby classes, all ruby modules, and also search for a specific class/module of your needs.
 Choose whether you want to display all class methods or all instance methods, no matter what your selection is, the scrapper will provide you with a method list and a class/module URL.

 ## How it works